ysa134/torii/README.md

 [![Torii Build Status](https://circleci.com/gh/Vestorly/torii.png?circle-token=9bdd2f37dbcb0be85f82a6b1ac61b9333b68625b "Torii Build Status")](https://circleci.com/gh/Vestorly/torii)

 Torii is a set of clean abstractions for authentication in [Ember.js](http://emberjs.com/) applications.
-Torii is built with **endpoints** (authentication against a platform), a **session manager** (for maintaining the current user), and **adapters** (to persist authentication state).
+Torii is built with **providers** (authentication against a platform), a **session manager** (for maintaining the current user), and **adapters** (to persist authentication state).

-The API for endpoints and adapters in Torii is to **open**, by which we mean creating a new authorization or authenticating a new session, **fetch**, by which we mean validating and existing authorization (like a session stored in cookies), or **close**, where an authorization is destroyed.
+The API for providers and adapters in Torii is to **open**, by which we mean creating a new authorization or authenticating a new session, **fetch**, by which we mean validating an existing authorization (like a session stored in cookies), or **close**, where an authorization is destroyed.

-An endpoint in Torii is anything a user can authenticate against.
+A provider in Torii is anything a user can authenticate against.
 This could be an OAuth 2.0 endpoint, your own login mechanism, or an SDK like Facebook Connect.
-Authenticating against an **endpoint** is done via the `torii` property, which is injected on to routes:
+Authenticating against a **provider** is done via the `torii` property, which is injected on to routes:

 ```hbs